Shree-Padhy/LEARNING-PROJECT-2/README.md

 - Verify product addition and removal from the shopping cart.
 - Place test orders and check order management features.
 - Access the admin panel and perform administrative tasks.

+---

+## 📜 License

+This project is protected under an "All Rights Reserved" license.
+No copying, modification, or distribution is permitted.